sanskarchand/ForWantOfANail/Readme.md

 **Warning**: Due to fanfiction.net having recently adopted Cloudflare, some changes have been made.
 If the program crashes unexpectedly, try downloading again

+**Disclaimer**: The file res/ffnet\_icon.png belongs to FictionPress and not to me.
+It is provided here as a sample.
+This program is not affiliated with FictionPress or fanfiction.ne in any way.

 Dependencies:
 * Qt5
 * html5lib